mesonbuild/meson/docs/markdown/Reference-manual.md

   `native` keyword arguments.
 Doing this in a subproject allows the parent project to retrieve the dependency without having to know the dependency variable name: `dependency(name, fallback : subproject_name)`.
+  *Since 0.60.0* `static` boolean keyword argument can be specified to override static and/or shared dependencies separately.
+If not specified it is assumed `dep_object` follows `default_library` option value.

 - `project_version()`: returns the version string specified in `project` function call.